DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 DIGITAL SUBSCRIBER LINE (DSL)

 - DSL provides Internet connectivity to customers over phone lines and can share the same phone line that is already installed in most homes
-- A DSL MODEM (Modulator / Demodulator) is required to convert data into a format suitable to be sent over the phone lines
+- A DSL modem (Modulator / Demodulator) is required to convert data into a format suitable to be sent over the phone lines
-    - The MODEM might be a separate device or it might be incorporated in to a “home router”
+    - The modem might be a separate device or it might be incorporated in to a “home router”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a708b6b4-6de5-4a72-8c77-13f569f4c2d5)

 CABLE INTERNET

 - CABLE INTERNET provides Internet access via the same CATV (Cable Television) lines used for TV service
-- Like DLS, a cable MODEM is required to convert data into a format suitable to be sent over the CATV cables.
+- Like DSL, a cable modem is required to convert data into a format suitable to be sent over the CATV cables.
-    - Like a DSL MODEM, this can be a separate device or built into the home router
+    - Like a DSL modem, this can be a separate device or built into the home router

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a33bb999-83bc-49a8-ad37-e7ca91fcb954)